 Ticking looks very much like the Merle pattern, but instead of a dilute spotting, you’ll notice that the spots are often black in color.

 All colors can have ticking, but it’s most prevalent in white or dual-tone doggies.

 Dogs with a black patch over their eye can be pretty adorable, don’t you agree?
 This patch isn’t always solid black and may even be brindle, blue, or red.

-Depending on which of the Pitty dog breeds you’re referring to, as each breed has their own common colors.
+Depending on which of the Pitty dog breeds you’re referring to, each breed has its own common colors.